Previous President's Cup Coverage

 The third annual President’s Cup ran from August 2021 to December 2021.
-The Team Competition consisted of challenges drawn from the following eight in-demand NICE Framework work roles: Cyber Defense Incident Responder, Cyber Defense Forensics Analyst, Cyber Defense Infrastructure Support Specialist, Cyber Defense Analyst, Exploitation Analyst, Vulnerability Analyst, Software Developer and Threat/Warning Analyst.
-There were two tracks available within the Individuals competition.
+The Teams Competition consisted of challenges drawn from the following eight in-demand NICE Framework work roles: Cyber Defense Incident Responder; Cyber Defense Forensics Analyst; Cyber Defense Infrastructure Support Specialist; Cyber Defense Analyst; Exploitation Analyst; Vulnerability Analyst; Software Developer; and Threat/Warning Analyst.
+There were two tracks available within the Individuals Competition.
 Individuals could participate in one or both tracks based on their interest.
-There were nearly 2,000 federal employees competing in the 2021 President’s Cup Competition, with over 900 of those taking part in the individuals tracks.
+There were nearly 2,000 federal employees competing in the 2021 President’s Cup Competition, with over 900 of those taking part in the Individuals tracks.
 The number of teams has increased each year of the competition, with 308 teams total in 2021.
-The Departments of Defense, Homeland Security and Justice brought the largest number of competitors, while there was representation from at least 15 federal government agencies.
+The Departments of Defense, Homeland Security and Justice brought the largest number of competitors, with total representation from at least 15 federal government agencies.
 The cumulative score over the two days determined the winning team.
-The second day of the teams competition was broadcast live and the video is available below.
+The second day of the Teams Competition was broadcast live and the video is available below.

 2020 President's Cup:

 The second annual President's Cup Cybersecurity Competition ran from August 2020 to February 2021.
-The competition was split into a teams track and two individual tracks, one focused on incident response and forensic analysis and the other focused on vulnerability exploitation analysis.
+The competition was split into a Teams track and two Individuals tracks, one focused on incident response and forensic analysis, and the other focused on vulnerability exploitation analysis.
 Over 1,400 participants and nearly 250 teams competed in the 2020 competition.
-Held virtually, the finals featured the top 10 competitors from each individual track and the top five teams.
+Held virtually, the Finals featured the top 10 competitors from each Individuals track and the top five teams.
 In the Finals, the teams competed in two rounds held on separate days.
 During the first day of Finals, teams were matched against a variety of challenges in a Capture the Flag format.
 On the second day, teams faced a "Save the World" scenario in a virtual environment built just for this year's competition.
 The cumulative score over the two days determined the winning team.
-The second day of the teams competition was broadcast live and the video is available below.
+The second day of the Teams Competition was broadcast live and the video is available below.

 2019 President's Cup: